weaveworks-experiments/flux-classic/swarm.md

 Here, we have defined a service called `httpd`.
 The `--address 10.128.0.1:80` option assigns that IP address and port to the service.
-This is a *floating address*; it doesn't correspond to any host, but when clients attempt to connect to it, their connection will be transparently forwarded to a service instance (so you should ensure that the addresses you assign to services do not correspond to any real IP addresses in your network environment).
+This is a _floating address_; it doesn't correspond to any host, but when clients attempt to connect to it, their connections will be transparently forwarded to a service instance (so you should ensure that the addresses you assign to services do not correspond to any real IP addresses in your network environment).
 The `--protocol http`